thisiscap/old/index.md

 description: "Brighton based graphic designer currently working for 05creative*.
 I help people find meaningful, creative solutions to their unique challenges"
 ---

-# Brighton based graphic designer, currently working at [05creative](https://05creative.com/)*
+## Brighton based graphic designer, currently working at [05creative*](https://05creative.com/)

 I help people find meaningful, creative solutions to their unique challenges.
 I enjoy working with people who love what they do.
 Most recently I helped launch a new brand and website for Just Economics, a research organisation for social change.

-Branding is at the core of my practise, if you would like to see examples of my work, I am happy to send out my portfolio of my work if you [get in touch](mailto:email@domain.com).
+Branding is at the core of my practise, if you would like to see examples of my work, I am happy to send out my portfolio of my work if you get in touch at hello(at)christopherporter.co.uk.

 During my career I have been lucky to have worked with some great people including: